The Darkest Minds

-The Darkest Minds is a 2018 American dystopian science fiction film directed by Jennifer Yuh Nelson, written by Chad Hodge and produced by Shawn Levy and Dan Levine.
+The Darkest Minds is a 2018 American dystopian science fiction film directed by Jennifer Yuh Nelson (in her live action feature length directorial debut), written by Chad Hodge and produced by Shawn Levy and Dan Levine.
 The film stars Amandla Stenberg, Harris Dickinson, Mandy Moore and Gwendoline Christie.
 Based on Alexandra Bracken's 2012 young adult novel of the same name, it follows a group of children who are on the run from the government after obtaining superpowers due to a mysterious infection.

-On September 15, 2014, it was announced that 20th Century Fox had bought the rights to the novel and that Levy would produce the film through his 21 Laps Entertainment.
+On September 15, 2014, it was announced that 20th Century Fox had bought the rights to the novel and that Levy would produce the film through his 21 Laps Entertainment production company.
 Stenberg was cast two years later on September 26, 2016, and principal photography began in April 2017 in Atlanta, Georgia.

 The Darkest Minds was released in the United States on August 3, 2018.
 It received negative reviews from critics and was a box-office bomb.

 Plot

 In a dystopian future, a plague (called Idiopathic Adolescent Acute Neurodegeneration) kills nearly 90 percent of the children in the United States.
 Those who survive develop superpowers.
-They are classified by color: Green (increased intelligence), Blue (telekinesis), Yellow (can manipulate electricity), Red (can control fire), and Orange (telepathy and mind control).
-Children who are Red and Orange are considered so dangerous they are euthanized.
+They are classified by color: Green (increased intelligence), Blue (telekinesis), Yellow (can manipulate electricity), Red (pyrokinesis), and Orange (telepathy and mind control).
+Children who are Orange are considered so dangerous they are murdered by the government.
 The rest are confined to camps.
+Those who are red are placed in dedicated camps where they are tortured and brainwashed into becoming a personal army for the President.

 Ruby Daly is an Orange, but she touches the doctor who is classifying her and puts the thought in his head that she is a Green and she is placed in a camp.
 Six years later, a resistance group called the Children's League helps her escape from the camps.
 Cate, a worker at the camp, gives Ruby a panic button that can be activated as a tracker if she is in danger.
 While touching Rob, another League member, Ruby becomes suspicious of their intentions.
 She escapes the League with a mute girl named Suzume (Zu), a Yellow.
 Zu takes Ruby to Liam, a Blue, and his friend Charles (Chubs), a Green.
 The three agree to let Ruby join them as they try to make their way to "East River," a purported safe haven led by an Orange named the "Slip Kid."

 In an abandoned mall, they cross paths with another group of survivors.
 The others know where East River is, but the only clue they reveal — due to the subtle influence of Ruby's power — are the letters "E.D.O.".
 Chubs eventually deduces that this is a radio frequency, which reveals a transmission that East River is in Lake Prince, Virginia.